pytorch/glow/docs/TensorLayout.md

 ## Related Work

-Other machine learning frameworks introduced similar concepts, this is not a proposal unique to Glow, here are some notable mentions:
+Other machine learning frameworks introduced similar concepts, this is not a proposal unique to Glow.
+Here are some notable implementations which may demonstrate key differences:

 ### PlaidML

 Provides layout requirement information as a parameter to operations that need to know tensor layouts instead of setting a global layout that would apply to every operation.
-Allowing users to mix layouts throughout their network.
+This approach allows users to mix layouts throughout their network.

 PlaidML made the conscious decision to make the layout a property the operation instead of the tensor, making the implementation of certain operations more